1 Purpose of Funding

 - What should be the scope of my project, and how much funding can I request?

 - The submitted project should comprise a total scope of at least 5,000 euros.
 This need not be the requested funding amount, it can include revenue, self-funding and outside funding.
 Musicboard does not establish any upper limit to the requested funding, but previous funding in the Pop im Kiez programme has generally been in the range of 5,000 to 25,000 euros.
 A glance at the Musicboard Annual Reports will give you an idea of the level of previous funding.

 - What form should the Project Description take?

 - Your statement of purpose should, in five pages or less, provide an overview of the proposed project.
-In addition to providing information on the event format, schedule and line-up, the detailed project description should explain your content concept along the following questions: (1.)
+In addition to providing information on the event format and schedule, the detailed project description should explain your concept along the following questions: (1.)
 What exactly will take place?
 (2.)
 Does the project have an overarching theme or are there different thematic clusters?
 (3.)
 Who is the target audience?
 Please also present the project team and participating artists through short bios.
 Information on the objectives of the project must be provided directly in the application form.
 Same applies to considerations of accessibility, inclusivity and diversity in the project’s outline.
-It is permissible to attach supporting documents, such as venue conditions, press materials and images, endorsements by performers, project partners and other funding sources, to the project description.
+Venue confirmations can be uploaded separately, while press and image material from past events can be made available digitally as a link via the field provided for this purpose.

 - How do I define suitable project goals?